rickhowe/sample/README.md

 independently of the file size, the number of lines to be checked and then the time consumed are always constant.

-While **wrapfiller** is enabled, those virtual lines will be adjusted with several options (such as `number`, `linebreak`, `foldcolumn`, `tabstop`) as well as the change of text and window width, which affects the way the text is visually displayed.
+Those virtual lines are, while shown, automatically adjusted to a change of several options (such as `number`, `linebreak`, `foldcolumn`, `tabstop`), text, and window width.

 You can also use the `list` option for a normal non-diff mode window.
 This plugin is called to find all the list mode windows, show `<<<` in `hl-NonText`